-Freedom Rangers raised on rotational grazing through our pasture and orchard.
+Freedom Ranger chickens and Narragansett turkeys raised on rotational grazing through our pasture and orchard.
 Instead of free ranging, we move their fencing regularly to give them access to the plants and bugs they love so much, while still protecting them from predators.

-Freedom Rangers are not your typical meat breed: they run and explore, peck and bicker—in other words, these are chickens that act like chickens.
+These are not your typical meat breeds: they run and explore, peck and bicker—in other words, these are birds that act like birds.
 They have a much higher quality of life than any other meat breed; in fact, the Animal Welfare Approved organization will not certify farms that raise Cornish Cross chickens, the most common breed in organic agriculture, as they are considered inhumane.
-Freedom Rangers, on the other hand, live full chicken lives.
+Freedom Rangers & Narragansetts, on the other hand, live full chicken lives.
 All that exercise leads to a leaner bird with a lower proportion of breast meat, but richer flavor.
-And you should see these happy, healthy chickens!
+And you should see these happy, healthy birds!